You can apply for State of Kansas Student Aid 1 of 2 ways:

 Kansas Nursing Service Scholarship

 The Kansas Nursing Service Scholarship requires an obligation to practice as a LPN or RN in Kansas and work for a sponsor.
 A sponsor means any adult care home, psychiatric hospital, medical care facility, home health agency, local health department or any state agency, which employs LPNs or RNs, licensed by the State of Kansas.
 The sponsor will provide partial scholarship funding and provide employment upon licensure of the recipient.
 Recipients must sign an agreements to practice nursing for a sponsor one year for each year of scholarship support.
+Priority Deadline: May 1.